The 9 Best Exercises To Hit A Baseball Farther

 Back Squat Vs. Front Squat

-I want to say here that I have no problem with back squatting hitters.
+I want to say here that I have no problem with Back Squats for hitters.
 In general, I would progress the lifter from a front squat phase into a back squat phase in the off-season.

 I think what is most important is progressive overload, balancing fatigue (field work, weight room work, diet, and rest).
-If a hitter is more comfortable back squatting and finds that this movement helps them more, by all means, do it!
+If a hitter is more comfortable with Back Squatts and finds that this movement helps them more, by all means, do it!